-Raj chairs Foley’s Investment Management Tax Practice and specializes in tax planning for private equity fund managers in connection with the structuring and investment activities of their private funds and other investment management transactions, including significant experience structuring cross border private credit funds.
-Raj also chairs the firm’s New England and Southern California Tax Practices and has almost thirty years of experience in M&A transactions.
+Raj chairs Foley’s Investment Management Tax Practice and specializes in cross-border private credit funds.
+Raj also chairs the firm’s New England and Southern California Tax Practices and has thirty years of experience in M&A transactions.
+Raj also manages the tax aspects of the firm’s securitization practice.

-AXA Investment Managers: the investment arm of AXA S.A.
+AXA Investment Managers: a multinational investment manager affiliated with AXA S.A.

 Raj earned his LL.M. in tax from the New York University (NYU) School of Law (1996) and his J.D. from the University of Southern California (USC) Gould School of Law (1992).
 His undergraduate degree was conferred by the USC Leventhal School of Accounting (B.S., 1988).